 - The requirement to carry a valid tag and registration, and a valid state or Department of Transportation number displayed on the truck.

-- A Department of Highway and Motor Vehicles fuel decal is required for all trucks weighing more than 26,000 pounds, operating on the interstate, and featuring three or more axles.
+- A Department of Highway and Motor Vehicles fuel decal is required for all large trucks weighing more than 26,000 pounds, operating on the interstate, and featuring three or more axles.

-- The maximum weight allowed for trucks traveling on most Florida roadways is 80,000 pounds.
+- The maximum weight allowed for large trucks traveling on most Florida roadways is 80,000 pounds.
 The truck and trailer cannot be taller than 13’6”.
 Exceeding height and weight restrictions may result in penalties and fines, and the driver may even be required to offload some of their cargo to proceed.

 - The truck must be maintained and in safe, working order.

-Car accident lawyers who have experience with truck accident claims will gather evidence to prove that the driver of the truck who caused the accident was not following these federal laws if this was a factor in your wreck.
+Orlando truck accident accident lawyers who have experience with truck accident claims will gather evidence to prove that the driver of the truck who caused the accident was not following these federal laws if this was a factor in your wreck.

 For a free legal consultation with a truck accidents lawyer serving Orlando, call 833-552-7274